-UCF medical students train in multiple locations across Orlando and Florida, giving them diverse experiences in patient populations, healthcare policies, electronic health records and cultures.
+UCF medical students train in multiple locations across Orlando and Florida, giving them diverse experiences with patient populations, healthcare policies, electronic health records and cultures.
+In fact, students train in facilities from St. Augustine to St. Petersburg.

-Thanks to a partnership with the VA, every medical student spends time during their training caring for the nation's heroes.
-Orlando's two major hospital systems - Florida Hospital and Orlando Health - are community partners, providing clerkship sites and volunteer and affiliated faculty.
-Hospital Corporation of America's Osceola Regional Medical Center gives students experience in one of the state's fastest-growing and most diverse communities.
-The Orlando VA Medical Center and Nemours Children's Hospital are the med school's neighbors in Lake Nona.
-The medical school has additional partnerships in the community and state that give students a well-rounded clinical experience during their training.
+Thanks to our partnership with the VA, every UCF medical student spends time in their training caring for the nation's heroes.
+Hospital Corporation of America's Osceola Regional Medical Center gives students experience with one of the state's fastest growing and most diverse populations.
+The Orlando VA Medical Center and Nemours Children's Hospital are our neighbors in Medical City and provide opportunities for training and research.